jaredly/geometricart/Roadmap.md

 - [x] add a path for /isolated
 - [ ] can we make localstorage work
-- [ ] upgrade all current exports to embed the tiling, so we're not loading tilings anymore
+- [ ] upgrade all current exports to embed the tiling, so we're not loading tilings anymore -> oh that will need the upgrade I guess
 - [ ] do the build, and like commit it probably

 ## Migrating state, are we ready?